 The College has a large number of instruments available for hire.
-A hire fee of \$130 per semester applies, which contributes toward the general upkeep of these instruments.
+A hire fee of applies, which contributes toward the general upkeep of these instruments.
 This fee does not cover the cost of replacement strings, valve oil, reeds or the like, or instrumental damage.
 Most accessories can be purchased through the Music Office and charged to your College account.
-There is no instrument hire fee associated with the Year 5 Band Program.

-Please note that the following instruments are not for hire from the College: drum kit, full size violin, acoustic and electric guitar, percussion and piano.
+Please note that the following instruments are not for hire from the College: drum kit, full size violin, acoustic and electric guitar, percussion, piano.
 Once a student demonstrates an ongoing commitment to their instrument, parents are encouraged to purchase their own, in consultation with the instrumental tutor.